Skip To Main Content text.skipToNavigation

 The best pillow type for your sleeping position

-Your sleeping position affects what type of pillow is best for you.
-This is because the way you sleep affects the best way to keep your spine aligned.
+Your sleeping position affects what type of pillow is best for you, because the way you sleep affects how to keep your spine aligned.
 Incorrect alignment can cause you to wake with a bad neck, so it's important to get the correct pillow for your sleeping position.

 The best type of pillow for your needs